OliverO2/compose-counting-grid/README.md

 #### Remarks

 * This application does not simulate any real-world scenario as it uses a very simple layout with fixed-size cells.
-* Compose for Web on Js/Canvas is at an experimental stage.
-This application uses funky tricks to fit the canvas to its content size (which no longer work with Kotlin 1.9.0).
+* Compose for Web on Js/Canvas is at an experimental stage, and now deprecated, favoring the upcoming WebAssembly target.
+This application uses funky tricks to fit the canvas to its content size.
 * WebAssembly is also experimental.
 It currently requires carefully selected libraries, a specific Compose plugin and some hack to bridge an implementation gap regarding Node module imports.

 #### Changes